 Niseko Green Leaf has a restaurant and bar on site – both with great views.
 There’s a spa, gift shop, a heated outdoor pool, and a beautiful onsen.
 No matter if you are a newcomer to onsens or a regular you must give the Green Leaf onsen a whirl.

-My favorite time to go to the onsen is after 11 when most people are in for the night.
-On all three times I visited at this time there was hardly anyone else there.
+My favorite time to go to the onsen is after 11, when most people are in for the night.
+On all three times I visited at this time, there was hardly anyone else there.
 It made for a relaxing moment before bedtime as there is nothing better than soaking in a Japanese onsen as the snow falls around you.

 We had one of the corner suites at the Niseko Green Leaf and it was the largest room we’ve ever had in Japan.
 With two bathrooms, a small kitchen area, a separate living room, and a comfortable king sized bed we were stoked.

 The rooms all have large open windows with fabulous views.
-Each room has it’s own WiFi – yes each room!
+Each room has its own WiFi – yes each room!
 So, we never stood a chance of getting disconnected.
-What I loved most was the traditional yukata provided which you could wear everywhere in the hotel, except the restaurant and bar.
+What I loved most was the traditional yukata provided which you could wear everywhere in the hotel, except in the restaurant and bar.

 Check Rates on:

-Final Thoughts on Snowboarding Trip to Niseko
+Final Thoughts on a Ski Trip to Niseko Ski Resort

 We had heard the legends of Niseko, seen the powder face shots, and watched the epic videos.
 However, this could have been all talk, a good photographer or videographer and great marketing.

 But what I realized is that unlike us North Americans or Europeans who live in big-time mountain towns the Japanese do not flaunt what they have.
 Like most aspects of their culture, they are quiet and reserved about their snow and mountains.
 Niseko is becoming increasingly world-renowned, but it’s still relatively unknown to many of us in the Western world.